-Reconciliation is changing for the better a relationship between two or more persons.
+Reconciliation is mainly a New Testament concept.
+It is the changing for the better a relationship between two or more persons.
 Theologically it refers to the change of relationship between God and man.
 We are naturally children of wrath (Eph.
-2:3), and are at enmity with God (Eph.
-2:11-15); but, " . . . we were reconciled to God through the death of His Son . . . " (Rom.
+2:3) and are at enmity with God (Eph.
+2:11-15), but, " . . . we were reconciled to God through the death of His Son . . . " (Rom.
 5:10).
 Because of the death of Jesus, the Christian's relationship with God is changed for the better.
 We are now able to have fellowship with Him (1 John 1:3) whereas before we could not.
-So, we are reconciled to Him (Rom.
+So, we are reconciled to him (Rom.
 5:10-11).
 The problem of sin that separates us from God (Isaiah 59:2) has been addressed and removed in the cross.
 It was accomplished by God in Christ (2 Cor.
 5:18).

 Reconciliation is advocated in Scripture.